Founder’s guide to venture debt, with Mercury's Head of Credit

 However, as long as you vet all the incentives, most banks and traditional venture lenders will not hamstring founders that way.

-2. Identifying the right venture debt funding for your startup
+2. Identify the right venture debt funding for your startup

 Venture debt options can be affordable or high-ticket, come from traditional banks or neobanks, and so on.